rafaqz/Rasters.jl/README.md

  missing  277.126        missing     missing     missing     missing  missing  missing
 ```

-This will also work for entire `GeoStacks` and `GeoSeries` using the same syntax.
+These methods will also work for entire `GeoStacks` and `GeoSeries` using the same syntax.